Call Today - 24/7 Emergency Services

 Which Furnace is Right for Me?

-Ultimately, deciding which furnace is right for you depends on a variety of factors, including location, budget, type of property, and more.
-For example, do you live in a warm or cold climate?
-Do the winters in your area tend to be mild, or severe?
-These questions can help you determine the proper furnace for your property.
+Which furnace is right for you depends on a variety of factors, such as location, budget, and type of property.
+Do you live in a warm or cold climate?
+Do the winters in your area tend to be mild or severe?
+These questions can help you determine the best furnace for your property.

 What is a Propane Furnace?

-For those without a natural gas pipeline, a propane furnace may be an ideal option.
-In fact, propane can be quite effective at heating your property, since it is a byproduct of gas and oil.
-However, the propane tank will need to be changed at regular intervals, so although this may be an option if oil and gas are not readily accessible in your area, this is something to keep in mind.
+For those without a natural gas pipeline, a propane furnace can be ideal.
+Propane can be quite effective at heating your property, since it’s a byproduct of gas and oil.
+The propane tank will need to be changed at regular intervals, so if oil and gas aren’t readily accessible in your area, this could be inconvenient.

 What is an Electric Furnace?

 Typically smaller than other types of furnaces, an electric furnace uses an electric heating system to move heat into the air.
-Keep in mind, however, these types of furnaces may not be as efficient as natural gas furnaces, for example, and may increase your energy bill.
-Still, an electric furnace may be an ideal option if you do not want to handle a propane tank, or do not have natural gas connected to your property.
+These furnaces may not be as efficient as natural gas furnaces and could increase your energy bill.
+Still, an electric furnace may be an ideal option if you don’t want to handle a propane tank, or don’t have natural gas connected to your property.

 What is an Oil Furnace?

-As Coyne College notes, these furnaces are common in the northeastern United States, and burn oil, which produces a heating flame.
+Common in the northeastern United States, these furnances burn oil to produce a heating flame.
 These tend to be cheaper than other types of furnaces, but may run less efficiently than, say, a natural gas furnace.

 What is a Natural Gas Furnace?